 Carefully pick up the pan and slightly move it in a circular motion to move the sauce around and begin to cover the ravioli.
 Now, place the pan back onto a low heat for another two minutes.

-Using a large flat white plate, place 3 ravIoli in the centre.
-Get a large spoon and scoop a generous amount of sauce, mushrooms and sausage mixture and pour it over the top of the ravioli.
-If you love cheese as much as me, add another sprinkle of grated parmesan cheese on top.
+Using a large flat white plate, place 3 ravIoli in the center.
+Get a large spoon and scoop a generous amount of sauce, mushrooms, and sausage mixture and pour it over the top of the ravioli.
+Add another sprinkle of grated parmesan cheese on top, if needed.
+Enjoy!